tastejs/todomvc/readme.md

 # TodoMVC

-#### A common learning application for popular JavaScript MV* frameworks
+#### Helping you select an MV\* framework

 ## Introduction

-Developers these days are spoiled with choice when it comes to selecting an MV* framework for structuring and organizing JavaScript web apps.
-Backbone, Spine, Ember.js, AngularJS, JavaScriptMVC...
-The list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?
+Developers these days are spoiled with choice when it comes to selecting an MV\* framework for structuring and organizing JavaScript web apps.

+Backbone, Ember, AngularJS, Spine... the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?

-To help solve this problem, TodoMVC was created - a project which offers the same Todo application implemented using MVC concepts in most of the popular JavaScript MV* frameworks of today.
-Solutions look and feel the same, have a common feature set, and make it easy for you to compare the syntax and structure of different frameworks, so you can select the one you feel the most comfortable with.
+To help solve this problem, we created TodoMVC - a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV\* frameworks of today.

 #### Todo apps are included for: